- power to declare war and peace

 THE RIGHT TO BE RESTORED IN INTERNATIONAL PUBLIC LAW

-All too often restoration never happens; nevertheless, although it is recognized as a “right” and JUST ethical entitlement, universally acknowledged as something that is fair and rightful and that “ought” to take place.
-In addition, what is morally right for one group which was allegedly robbed of their rightful possession (e.g. Australian Aboriginals), and to whom so much land has been restored, is just as right and proper for others in similar predicament, like King Roman.
+Restoration is recognized as a “right” and JUST ethical entitlement, universally acknowledged as something that is fair and rightful and that “ought” to take place.
+In addition, what is morally right for one group which was allegedly robbed of their rightful possession (e.g. Australian Aborigines), and to whom so much land has been restored, is just as right and proper for others in similar predicament, like King Roman, even moreso for His Imperial Majesty.

 In the 1997 General Recommendation XXIII, the UN Committee on the Elimination of Racial Discrimination UNCERD stated, concerning “indigenous peoples”, that “where they have been deprived of their lands and territories traditionally owned . . . without their free and informed consent, [we should] take steps to return these lands and territories.”
 (The author does not actually agree with the so called Aboriginal entitlement to Australia.)